Darkalex595/planets/planets.md

-Number of planets in the solar system = 7
+Number of planets in the solar system
-"hola"
+7